_______________________________________________________________________________

 The theme of the necklace

-Like I said in the beginning of this story, the above collar necklace, designed and hancrafted in my wedding rings studio, was born of a theme that is based on an age-old Teaching of the Midewiwin Society of my ancestors, the Ojibwe Anishinaabeg from the North American Great Lakes area.
+Like I said in the beginning of this story, the above storytelling necklace, designed and hancrafted in my wedding rings studio, was born of a theme that is based on an age-old Teaching of the Midewiwin Society of my ancestors, the Ojibwe Anishinaabeg from the North American Great Lakes area.
 The central design element of the necklace is the symbol of giigoonh, the fish.
 In Ojibwe tradition and society, giigoonhyag represent the principle and virtues of gikendaasowin (Knowledge) and bizindamowin (Learning).

 Our clans and the principle of Learning and Knowledge